Blue Sky Habitat Fund

 Applegate River, Josephine County, Oregon

-Native fish benefited: SONCC Coho Salmon (adult and juvenile)
+Native fish benefited: SONCC Coho Salmon.

 Upper Phillips Fish Passage and Instream Flow Enhancement Project – Applegate Partnership